Computer Science

 Credits 3

 This course is intended as an introduction to computer hardware and builds upon Introduction to C. It covers the techniques used to design and build microprocessors, memory, and other elements of modern-day hardware.
-Students will learn the fundamentals of machine language (binary) and assembly language, and understand what happens inside of a computer on a fundamental level.
+Students will learn the fundamentals of machine language (binary) and assembly language and understand what happens inside of a computer on a fundamental level.
 Students will also have the opportunity to analyze the C compiler and learn how it produces the necessary strings of ones and zeros that will run on the hardware.
+[This course is offered through the RIZE Education Consortium]

 Prerequisite Courses